-NVTA used the American Community Survey (ACS) 5 Year survey data for 2010-2014 for Limited English Proficient (LEP) Populations in Napa County to estimate the number or proportion of LEP persons who might use or want to use NVTA's services.
+NVTA used the American Community Survey (ACS) 5 Year survey data for 2016-2020 for Limited English Proficient (LEP) Populations in Napa County to estimate the number or proportion of LEP persons who might use or want to use NVTA's services.

 The American Community Survey (ACS) 5 Year survey data identifies people who speak English "less than very well" as Limited English Proficient persons.
-The survey data is broken down by the languages spoken at home, and by ability to speak English, for persons five (5) years of age and older, with number
+The survey data is broken down by the languages spoken at home, and by ability to speak English, for persons five (5) years of age and older.
+For Napa County, the ACS data indicates that approximately 34 percent of the residents identified as speaking a "language other than English".
+For those whose primary language is categorized as "Spanish or Spanish Creole", approximately half were identified as speaking English "less than very well".
+The ACS study data also indicates that nearly 40% of people whose primary language is Asian and Pacific Islanders in Napa County speak English "less than very well".